Flood Damaged Cars

 NC Consumer Fraud Attorney Explains Flood Car Dangers After Hurricanes

-North Carolina suffered the devastation of Hurricane Matthew in 2016 and then Hurricane Irma in 2017.
+North Carolina suffered the devastation of Hurricane Matthew in 2016, Hurricane Irma in 2017 and Florence in 2018.
 One side effect of these storms has been an increased risk of fraud in the auto market.
 As attorneys and residents of North Carolina, the lawyers at Riddle & Brantley share a commitment to helping our neighbors avoid common auto fraud scams.
 If you have questions about buying a car after a hurricane, then contact our consumer fraud lawyers today.
 We offer free consultations so that you can learn your legal rights according to state consumer protection laws.